brclar15/tabulaCapitolina/trends.md

 - certain figures stand for wider forces
 - does not show the gods in heaven
 - shows only what precipitates action
+- MAKE SURE TO INCLUDE THE FACT THAT THE ARMS ARE MADE ELSEWHERE, BUT INCLUDED